pingswept/design-for-fab/content/logistics/projects.md

 Project due: Thursday, February 9, at the start of class. -->

+# P4: Build a sheet metal lamp

+Build a lamp out of sheet metal.
+The target here is two-fold: experience with sheet metal and experience with aesthetic design.

+### You will be given:
+* A sheet of 5052-H32 aluminum, 0.032 in thick, roughly 12 inches square
+* A sheet of A1008 steel, 0.030 in thick, roughly 12 inches square
+* An LED light bulb
+* A light socket with a cord and switch

+A few guidelines to help your learning:

+* Aluminum is a lot more forgiving than steel.
+With aluminum, if you get a bend slightly off, you can probably still rebend it or tweak it a bit to make it fit.
+With steel, not so much.
+* We have pop rivet tool in Nolop.
+* We have two hand punches in Nolop.
+* If you want to waterjet an intricate pattern, don't.
+It will take forever and use a huge amount of garnet.
+Instead, search for "perforated metal" or "cloverleaf sheet."
+You could split a sheet with a friend if it's expensive.
+Home Depot has big sheets; Amazon has smaller stuff.
+You can also lasercut other materials as panel inserts.

+### P4 due dates

+P4 learning goals: Wednesday, February 19, 11:59 PM on Canvas.

+P4 final: Wednesday, February 26, at the start of class.
+You can submit documentation up until late Wednesday night, but please bring your lamp to class.

 # P3: Build a wind-powered vehicle

 Build a small vehicle (less than 40 cm long) that can drive **upwind** without any source of energy other than the wind.
 We will use a fan for testing.